 Wind energy is produced thanks to the force exerted by the wind on the blades of a rotor.

-The rotor generally has 2 or 3 blades rotating around a horizontal axis.
-The sweep diameter of these blades ranges from 80 to almost 200 meters.
+In its most common configuration, the rotor has 3 blades rotating around a horizontal axis.
+The sweep diameter of these blades ranges from 80 to more than 200 meters.
 The longer the blades, the greater the electricity production capacity.

-As they rotate, the blades drive a generator that produces electric energy.
+As they rotate, the rotor drives a generator that produces electric energy.
 With conventional wind turbines, the electric generator requires a rotation speed of 1,000 to 2,000 rpm, whereas the blades turn more slowly (5 to 25 rpm).
-With these wind turbines, a multiplier (or gear box) is installed between the propeller and the generator to increase the rotation speed.
+With these wind turbines, a multiplier (or gear box) is installed between the rotor and the generator to increase the rotation speed.
 More recently, direct-drive machines have been designed: with these, the generators operate with a variable rotation speed (5 to 2,000 rpm) and do not use a multiplier.
-The assembly composed of the blades, the rotor, the multiplier and the generator form the nacelle.
+The assembly composed of the multiplier and the generator forms the nacelle.

 The nacelle is installed at the top of a tower that is between 50 and over 200 m high.
 A rotation system turns the rotor and blades so that they are always facing into the wind.
 Wind turbines generally operate at wind speeds of between 10 and 90 km/h.
 Beyond this maximum speed, they stop automatically to avoid any accidents.

 The electric energy produced by the generator is transported down the tower via cables to a transformer, before being injected into the electricity grid by underground cables.